Eschatologue/CM_wiki/docs/class/monk/dragon.md

 Your draconic spirit reaches its peak.
 You gain the following benefits:

-***Augment Breath.*** When you use your Breath of the Dragon, you can spend 1 :class-phb24-monk: **Focus Point** to augment its shape and power.
+**Augment Breath**  When you use your Breath of the Dragon, you can spend 1 :class-phb24-monk: **Focus Point** to augment its shape and power.
 The exhalation of draconic energy becomes either a 60 ft. :aoe-cone: Cone or a 90 ft. by 5 ft. :aoe-line: Line (your choice), and each creature in that area takes damage equal to four rolls of your Martial Arts die on a failed save, or half as much damage on a successful one.

-***Blindsight.*** You have Blindsight with a range of 30 feet.
+**Blindsight**  You have Blindsight with a range of 30 feet.

-***Explosive Fury.*** When you activate your Aspect of the Wyrm, draconic fury explodes from you.
+**Explosive Fury**  When you activate your Aspect of the Wyrm, draconic fury explodes from you.
 Choose any number of creatures you can see in your Emanation.
 Each of those creatures must succeed on a Dexterity save against your Focus save DC or take 3d10 :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning, or :dmg-posn: Poison damage (your choice).

 ###### :material-book-arrow-up: Updated by *PerfectlyCircularSeal*